Middle Township Public Schools

-The Middle Township Public Schools are a comprehensive community public school district that serves students in kindergarten through twelfth grade from Middle Township, in Cape May County, New Jersey, United States.
+The Middle Township Public Schools are a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Middle Township, in Cape May County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprising four schools, had an enrollment of 2,608 students and 208.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.
+As of the 2023–24 school year, the district, comprised of four schools, had an enrollment of 2,672 students and 222.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.